-The Project is situated within the Kitimat River watershed catchment which drains an area of 1,456 km2 into the Kitimat Arm of the Douglas Channel.
-The Project Site has been sited to avoid watercourses as much as possible, however avoiding all watercourse crossings is not possible.
+The Project is situated within the Kitimat River watershed catchment which drains an area of 1,456 km2 into the Kitimat Arm of the Douglas Channel (Figure 7-2).
+The Refinery Site is situated within the Wedeene River and Little Wedeene River watersheds, with a number of sub-catchments, including Raley Creek, Dahl Creek, Bowbyes Creek, and Iron Mine Creek sub-catchments.
+The Project has been sited to avoid watercourses as much as possible; however avoiding all watercourse crossings is not possible.
 Raley Creek and a number of unnamed tributaries of the Wedeene River are located immediately north of the refinery Project footprint, while a number of unnamed tributaries of the Little Wedeene River are located south of the refinery Project footprint (Figure 3-1).
 Numerous un-named tributaries cross the Refinery Site (Figure 3-1).
-Both the Wedeene River system and the Little Wedeene River system are fish-bearing and provide habitat for Chinook, Chum, Coho and Pink Salmon; Rainbow Trout; and Dolly Varden, while the Wedeene River also supports Sockeye Salmon (FISS 2015).
-The Kitimat River, downstream of the Refinery Site is also fish bearing with the following species observed: Cutthroat, Rainbow and Bull Trout; Chinook, Chum, Coho, Pink and Sockeye Salmon; and Dolly Varden (FISS 2015).
+Both the Wedeene River system and the Little Wedeene River system are fish-bearing and provide habitat for Chinook, Chum, Coho and Pink